 Structuring Cross-Border Commercial Transactions: Negotiating and Drafting Key Deal Terms

-Optimizing Data Flow, Choice of Law, Dispute Resolution and Enforcement Provisions; Navigating Regulatory Issues
+Optimizing Data Flow, Choice of Law, Dispute Resolution and Enforcement Provisions, and Navigating Regulatory Issues

-The CLE course will provide transactional attorneys with critical guidance on structuring cross-border commercial transactions.
-Our panel will offer insight on negotiating and drafting essential terms like choice-of-law and dispute resolution provisions and how to optimize data-flow between parties amid increasingly strict policing of international data-transfer clauses.
+This CLE course will provide transactional attorneys with critical guidance on structuring cross-border commercial transactions.
+Our panel will offer insight on negotiating and drafting essential terms like choice of law and dispute resolution provisions and how to optimize data flow between parties amid increasingly strict policing of international data transfer clauses.

 - Cross-border transactions

 - Common types

 - Transaction management

 The panel will review these and other essential considerations:

 - How can counsel best prioritize the multiple factors that impact the structure of a transaction (i.e., tax, accounting, reporting, corporate, etc.)?